winber1/rose/_posts/articles/2016-08-01-MidpointMadness.markdown

 The current transiting Saturn–Neptune square had been activating Mateen’s natal Saturn–Midheaven (MC) square.
-The shooter’s Saturn return was in full swing, pushing him to make big life decisions — this is when we are urged to grow up and pick our path.
+The shooter’s Saturn return was in full swing, pushing him to make big life decisions — this is when we are urged to <i>grow up and pick our path</i>.
 The potent cycle at 29 years of age offers a major course correction, and we make choices about our commitment to achievement.
 We know that when Saturn comes back to its natal position, there is a push to move into a new level of maturity.